ShisatoYano/ReadingLog_FactFulness/README.md

 * This peaceful world is a ephemeral gift for us given by people from former generation.

 * "Fear" and "Danger" are much different.
 Feeling fear just looks like there is a risk.
 On the other hand, a dangerous thing always has a risk.
-If you concentrateed on the fear too much, your effort will turn out of to be nothing but pain.
+If you concentrated on the fear too much, your effort will turn out of to be nothing but pain.

 * A risk is decided by a multiplication of a risk allowance and a frequency, in other words, a quality and amount.
 "Fear" doesn't matter.